osg-htc/docs/docs/security/user-certs.md

 !!! note
     For instructions on getting **service** and **host** certificates, **you're in the wrong place**.
 See [Get Host and Service Certificates](host-certs.md).

-If you don't know what a X509 certificate is or what it is used for, see <a href="/bin/view/Documentation/CertificateWhatIs" class="twikiLink">What is a certificate?</a>.

 This document describes how to get and set up a **personal** certificate (also called a grid user certificate), from the OSG Certificate Authority (OSG CA).
 The OSG CA is recognized by all OSG resources.
 Other CAs may be used; if your virtual organization (VO) requires that you get a certificate from a different CA, [contact your VO Support Center](http://www.opensciencegrid.org/?pid=1000187) for instructions.

 Know your Responsibilities